Doctor of Psychology (Psy.D.) in Clinical Psychology

 - Program may be completed in six years for students who enter with bachelor's degrees and five years for students who enter with Advanced Standing.

-- Classes are scheduled on Tuesdays and Wednesdays to enable students to complete practica or pursue other activities.
+- Classes are scheduled on Tuesdays, Wednesdays, and Fridays to enable students to complete practica or pursue other activities.

 - Program follows a cohort model.
 Students who enter the program at the same time progress through the program as a cohort and take all of their classes together, thus facilitating cooperation, collaboration, and the development of personal bonds.